-Fancy your chances in our over-50s modelling competition, in association with Mrs Robinson Management, but worried you may not have what it takes to make a success of a fabulous new career opportunity?
+Fancy your chances as an older model, but worried you may not have what it takes to make a success of a fabulous new career opportunity?

 Follow our tips and you’ll be ahead of the game.